Raymond Finch

 Approximate hours of homework given

 This varies by age/class.
 Year 1 children of 5 years of age are generally set around 20 minutes a night comprised of reading, learning spelling words and times tables practice.
-Upper Primary students receive up to 40 minutes a night including some more structured tasks.
+Upper Primary students receive up to 40 minutes a night including reading, spelling and some more structured tasks; we anticipate offering a homework club where students can complete some of the non-reading and spelling-based homework.

 Percentage of students who pursue further education post-graduation